Derived Categories of BHK Mirrors: Torus Actions on Affine Space

 In studying GIT variations, it is often convenient to consider $\chi$ as an element of the vector space $\op{Hom}(\widetilde{S}, \gm) {\otimes_{\Z}} \Q$ by rationalizing denominators in order to get an equivariant line bundle.
 Now, each linearization in Mumford's GIT, or in our case, each choice of $\chi$, determines an open subset $U_\chi$ corresponding to the semi-stable locus of $X$ with respect to $\chi$.

 Furthermore, if we think of the vector space $\op{Hom}(\widetilde{S}, \gm) {\otimes_{\Z}} {\Q}$ as a parameter space for linearization, then it was shown in \cite{GKZ} that this parameter space has a natural fan-structure $\Sigma_{\op{GKZ}}$ called the \newterm{GKZ-fan}.
 The fan is defined by the following property, each $U_\chi$ is constant on the interior of each cone in the fan.
 The maximal cones of this fan are called \newterm{chambers} and the codimension 1 cones are called \newterm{walls}.
-There are finitely many chambers $\sigma_1, ..., \sigma_r$ in the fan $\Sigma_{\op{GKZ}}$ which are in bijection with regular triangulations of the set $\{\nu_1(S), ..., \nu_{n+t}(S)\}$, described as follows: